kgaughan/adjunct/README.md

-# adjunct
+# Adjunct

-_adjunct_ is a collection of miscellaneous modules.
+_Adjunct_ is a collection of miscellaneous modules.

 It's intended that this will eventually end up as a namespace package.